rijanshrestha2061/Group2-hivemind-smart-onboarding/research/  synthesis/pain-points-list.md

-# Pain Points — Smart Onboarding (Updated)
+# Pain Points — Smart Onboarding

 From 6 interviews: P01, P02, P03, P05, P06, P04.
-Mapped to the 4 updated hypotheses.
+Mapped to the 4 hypotheses.

 1. Information is scattered across too many systems (Confluence, Teams, SharePoint, ServiceNow, email, wiki) with no single source of truth. — **H2**
 2. Multiple versions of the same document exist, with no clear way to tell which is current. — **H2**